erickhun/blog/content/posts/world-innovation-taiwan-semiconductors.md

 ### The importance of minimizing faults, and Research & Development

-Getting the fewer "defects" as possible the challenge for manufacturer.
+Getting the fewer "defects" as possible is the biggest challenge for manufacturer.
 This is probably the main focus for the chips manufacturers, and where TSMC excels.
-The percent of devices on the wafer found to perform properly is referred to as the yield.
+The percent of chips found to perform properly is referred to as the yield.
 If you manufacture chips, but more than 60% of the chips are faulty, this wouldn't be great when you'll need to scale.
 Those failure can be caused for multiple reasons.
-Some because of tiny imperfections in the silicon substrate, and others caused of alignment and patterning issues.
+Some because of tiny imperfections, others caused of alignment and patterning issues.

 The yield this is why so much money are poured by the manufacturers into Research and Development.
 You want to get the highest yield as possible, to be able to scale to [billons of chips](https://www.tsmc.com/english/news-events/blog-article-20200801) to satisfy your customers.
 Each year,  TMSC's customers ask for smaller, and better chips (especially Apple).
 The process to make them needs to be refined, and new equipments to support those new process are constantly needed.
 [TSMC invested in 2019 3 billons dollar](https://www.taiwannews.com.tw/en/news/3954592) into R&D, and plan to invest more in 2020.
 Would any other other company would have the budget to do that?